 Chicago Electric Scooter Accident Attorneys

 Shared electric scooters are coming to Chicago streets in 2019, according to the Chicago Tribune.
-These scooters have been a strong source of contention in the other cities they operate in, and for good reason – many people have suffered injuries either while riding one of these vehicles or because of someone riding an electric scooter.
-Because of the newness and rapid spread of these rental scooters, many cities have yet to enforce safety regulations for them, much to the danger of pedestrians, motorists, and scooter riders alike.
+These e-scooters have been a strong source of contention in the other cities they operate in, and for good reason – many people have suffered injuries either while riding one of these vehicles or because of someone riding an e-scooter.
+Because of the newness and rapid spread of these rentals, many cities have yet to enforce safety regulations for them, much to the danger of pedestrians, motorists, and scooter riders alike.

-If you or someone you know suffered injuries while riding an electric scooter, you could claim compensation for your injuries through an insurance claim or personal injury lawsuit.
-Your legal options will depend on the circumstances of the accident and your relationship to the scooter.
-Contact Rosenfeld Injury Lawyers as soon as possible to discuss your electric scooter injuries in Chicago.
+If you or someone you know suffered injuries in an e-scooter accident, you could claim compensation for your injuries through an insurance claim or personal injury lawsuit.
+Your legal options will depend on the circumstances of the accident and your relationship with the operator.
+Contact Rosenfeld Injury Lawyers LLC as soon as possible to discuss your Chicago e-scooter accident attorney.

-Electric scooters are a relatively new phenomenon popping up in cities across the United States.
+What are Dockless Electric Scooters?E-scooters are a relatively new phenomenon popping up in cities across the United States.
 While Chicago may be next on their list, these vehicles are currently operating in places such as San Diego, Austin, Dallas, San Antonio, and Denver.
-These scooters run on electric machinery, making them a heavier type of vehicle than your typical manual scooter.
+These electric rental scooters run on electric machinery, making them a heavier type of vehicle than your typical manual scooter.

-Many different companies operate electric scooter sharing programs in these cities.
+Many different scooter companies operate sharing programs in these cities.
 Everyone from locals to tourists can rent one of these scooters for the day, driving them everywhere from city streets to sidewalks and public pathways.
-Common brands of electric scooters include Bird and Lime.
+Common rental companies of these new transportation devices include Bird and Lime.

-As of 2019, no nationwide regulations are in place to regulate the use of electric scooters, despite the high increase in injuries involving these vehicles.
+As of 2019, no nationwide regulations are in place to regulate the use of these devices, despite the high increase in injuries involving these vehicles.
 In addition, no state-level regulations exist.
-You do not need to carry a license, registration, or insurance to operate an electric scooter.
+You do not need to carry a license, registration, or insurance to operate an e-scooter.
 Instead, the cities put restrictions in place to keep these vehicles at bay.
-Chicago is proposing the following regulations with the new scooter program:
+The City of Chicago is proposing the following regulations with the new scooter test program:

 - Scooters can only operate in designated pilot areas, which include a large section of the Northwest, Southwest, and West sides of Chicago.